sabre-io/Baikal/README.md

 # 3. Baïkal Server requirements

 Baïkal Server is based on PHP5.2.0, and uses a SQLite3 with PHP PDO.
-For more information regarding these requirements see the INSTALL.txt file in this folder.
+For more information regarding these requirements see the INSTALL.md file in this folder.

 # 4. What should you do if you have a problem ?